General Information About UC Davis

 - Learn about Tax Benefits for Education through the IRS.

-UC Davis policy and information about immunizations for new students can be found on the Student Health and Counseling Services website.
+For the UC Davis policy and information about immunizations for new students, see Student Health & Counseling Services.

 Accommodations for Disabilities

 Upon request, this publication will be made available in alternative formats for people with disabilities.
-Contact the UC Davis Student Disability Center; telephone 530-752-3184.
-The campus and all buildings are accessible by wheelchair.
+Contact the UC Davis Student Disability Center; 530-752-3184.
+The campus and all buildings are wheelchair accessible.

 The university has developed alcohol and drug education programs.
-The Student Health And Counseling Services (SHCS) includes the Health Education and Promotion (HEP) as a primary resource to help achieve wellness through student-centered education and creating health-promoting environments focusing on issues related to alcohol, tobacco and other drugs issues, including the UC Davis Alcohol and Other Drug Advisory group.
-To learn more about the legal implications of drug and alcohol abuse, review the university's policy on conduct and discipline.
+The Student Health & Counseling Services (SHCS) includes the Health Education &Promotion (HEP) as a primary resource to help achieve wellness through student-centered education and creating health-promoting environments focusing on issues related to alcohol, tobacco and other drugs issues.
+To learn more about the legal implications of drug and alcohol abuse, review the university's policy on conduct & discipline.

 Under the provision of the Federal Higher Education Act, a conviction of any offense involving the possession or sale of a controlled substance during a period of enrollment for which a student receives Title IV, Higher Education Act Federal Student Aid (i.e. grants, loans, or work-study), the student shall be ineligible to receive any grant, loan, or work assistance from the date of the conviction for the period of time specified in 20 U.S.C.
 1091(r)(1):